glfw/glfw/README.md

            library
  - [Cocoa] Bugfix: `glfwGetFramebufferSize` return the size in screen coordinates
+ - [Cocoa] Bugfix: Messages not supported on Mac OS X 10.6 were used without tests for precence
  - [Win32] Bugfix: Context creation was attempted even if no valid pixel formats had been found
  - [X11] Bugfix: Duplicate window position and window and framebuffer size